yalicee/march-23-be-rated-restaurants/README.md

 #### Ratings Table

 The rating must be an integer with a minimum value of one and a maximum value of five.
-Research how to make this a constraint in your Table

 | rating_id          | restaurant_id                  | rating  | created_at                                   |
 | ------------------ | ------------------------------ | ------- | -------------------------------------------- |